Well, this year I was able to get a great crop on many.

 If I lived in the Northern States, I would have pots in the window sills growing them, nothing like fresh herbs in your meals!

 Of course, you can freeze the leaves also for a fresher taste.
-I love using the dried herbs for sprinkling on salads, stews, pizzas, bread and so much more.
+I love using dried herbs for sprinkling on salads, stews, pizzas, bread and so much more.

 Here is the way I make the most of my crops every year and I even have a blackberry bush I maintain for jams.